 Samuel Josephs is an experienced trial and appellate lawyer who focuses on white-collar criminal matters and government enforcement actions, as well as complex civil litigation.
 Sam has defended individuals in matters involving securities and investment fraud, healthcare fraud, mail and wire fraud, tax fraud, money laundering, counterfeiting, false statements, and identity theft.
 He has successfully represented clients in hundreds of federal and state criminal cases and argued numerous appeals in the Ninth Circuit.
-Prior to joining private practice, Sam spent four and a half years as a Trial Deputy with the Office of the Federal Public Defender for the Central District of California.
-Since joining private practice, he has been consistently recognized as a top practitioner by Super Lawyers Magazine.
+Prior to joining private practice, Sam spent four-and-a-half-years as a Trial Deputy with the Office of the Federal Public Defender for the Central District of California.
+Since joining private practice, he has been consistently recognized as a top practitioner by Super Lawyers Magazine and U.S. News.

 Sam earned his law degree from Georgetown University Law Center, where he was magna cum laude and Order of the Coif.
 He received his Bachelor of Arts from Columbia University.